jaanga/jaanga.github.io/demo/mm/readme.md

-<span style=display:none; >[You are now in a GitHub source code view - click this link to view Read Me file as a web page]( http://jaanga.github.io/demo/mm/index.html "View file as a web page." ) </span>
+<span style=display:none; >[You are now in a GitHub source code view - click this link to view the home page]( http://jaanga.github.io/demo/mm/index.html "View file as a web page." ) </span>
 <input type=button onclick=window.location.href='https://github.com/jaanga/jaanga.github.io/tree/master/demo/mm/';
-value='You are now in a GitHub web page view - Click this button to view this read me file as source code' >
+value='You are now in the home page view - Click this button to view the read me file and the source code' >

 [Jaanga]( http://jaanga.github.io ) » [Demo]( http://jaanga.github.io/demo/  ) »